Jbachtiger/ci-pp1-jbs-digital-consultancy/README.md

 - All forms are working as expected including script checks e.g. if a user fills in a mandatory field in a form an error message is shown, default values are being populated, optimally formatted for better readability and form is correctly linked to Code Institute form dump on submit.
 - Contrast checks should report no errors.
 - Validation checks for HTML and CSS should report no errors.
-- Lighthouse test scores should be high (above 90).
+- Lighthouse test scores should be high (within 90-100).

 ### Browser and Device Testing
 __Browsers__